 7. Plastic Composite Lumber

 Often manufactured from waste plastic and wood fibre, it is more durable and less toxic than conventionally treated wood.
 It is resistant to mold and rot and more rigid in the cold and pliable in the heat than purely plastic building materials.
 The one in the picture is the anti-slip variety which is suitable for bathrooms and outside decks.

 Low-E windows, also known as "high performance" windows, are another great substitute for normal glass which will help you reduce heat during summer and block infrared radiation.
 They have a clear coating of metal oxide.
 It also helps keep the heat in during the winter.
 They can reduce heat flow by up to 50%.

 9. Vacuum Insulation Panels

-Vacuum insulation panels, or VIP (even the name sounds important), are a quick glimpse in the future of home building.
+Vacuum insulation panels, or VIP (even the name sounds important), are a quick glimpse into the future of home building.
 Currently only used for commercial refrigeration units, they could become available for general home building in the future.
 They comprise of a textured silver rectangle that encloses a core panel in an airtight envelope.
 All of this means heat loss will be reduced to a minimum and we'll have much greener homes.

 And from the near future, let's get way back to ancient history.
 Earth walls.
 Yes, they have many advantages over other building materials.
 Mainly, earth is practically everywhere around us, meaning it's pretty cheap.
 Walls made from earth provide an excellent thermal mass, and it is up there with other renewable sources of building materials.